lanl/LCC/tools/kmc/README.rst

 Lattice Styles
 ##############

-Two lattice styles are currently supported, which are PETNMolecular and PETNBlock.
+Two lattice styles are currently supported, which are TriclinicFourIndices and TriclinicThreeIndices.

 The TriclinicFourIndices lattice style initializes sites at the positions: